indoorvivants/mcp/README.md

 ## Getting Started

-**Note that the library is using Scala 3.7.0 – which is generally fine for apps, as you can use any version of Scala above 3.7**
+**Note that the library is using Scala 3.7 – which is generally fine for apps, as you can use any version of Scala above 3.7**

-This is the most minimal MCP server:

 ```scala
 //> using scala 3.7.0